 You must use the submit program to submit your project.
 The class name is cmpe310 and the project name is proj4.
-Submit the project (project5.asm) file and any code that you use from our examples should be in (common_code.asm).
+Submit the project (project4.asm) file and any code that you use from our examples should be in (common_code.asm).
 You are also required to turn in a hardcopy and a write-up as described in project 1.
+Break-up of points is similar to project 1.